lcj1823/crawl-down-seamless-grubhub-data/README.md

 # crawl-down-seamless-grubhub-data
-using selenium to crawl down restaurant information in seamless and grubhub
+using selenium to crawl down restaurant information (restaurant comments, reviewers, time) in seamless and grubhub